anderkve/FYS3150/_sources/book/using_git/dealing_with_merge_conflicts.md

 - The long string of numbers and letters is called the **commit hash** and is simply a unique string that identifies the commit.

-The solution here is simple.
-Us, the user, must choose version A or version B manually.
-This means we just delete the content we don't want, add and commit it the final version and push it.
-We'll just choose the following content here:
+The solution here is simple -- we must simply choose version A or version B manually.
+This means we just delete the content we don't want, and then add and commit the final version of the file.
+Now we should be able to push it.
+For this example we'll choose to keep the following content:

 ```
 This is a line.